maxcaseylin/album_gen/README.md

 # album_gen

 Code for training a DCGAN to generate pictures of album art, written in Tensorflow, along with:
--scripts for preprocessing and cleaning images to fit in the neural network -a script to combine the output images during training into a GIF
+* scripts for preprocessing and cleaning images to fit in the neural network
+* a script to combine the output images during training into a GIF

 Parameters
 ----------